enkidevs/curriculum/lua/roblox-studio/building-obstacles-i/platforming-iii.md

 ## Content

 Don't forget that you can change position and orientation!
 You can making platforms that shrink or grow, perhaps give them a spin, or be simplistic and have them function as rudementary elevators!
-I emphasize again, this is **YOUR CHOICE**.
+Once again, this is **YOUR CHOICE**.

 For instance, to make a spinning brick:
 ```lua